esthesis-iot/esthesis-core/esthesis-core-docs/Writerside/topics/Dashboard.md

    should be assigned to your component, and the `DEFAULTS` is the default configuration for your component.
 You need to define all three properties.
 If your component should only be included in a dashboard once, add it to the `SINGLE_INSTANCE_ITEMS` array.
-2. Update `dashboard-item-new.component.ts`, adding your component to the `itemsList` array in `ngOnInit`.
+2. Update `dashboard-item-new.component.ts`, adding your component to the `itemsList` array in `ngOnInit()`.
-3. Create a DTO to capture your component's configuration under `dto/configuration`, the DTO should be named `dashboard-item-<type>-configuration-dto.ts`.
+3. If your component requires custom configuration options, create a DTO to capture your component's configuration under `dto/configuration`.
+The DTO should be named `dashboard-item-<type>-configuration-dto.ts`.
 4. Create 'view' and 'edit' Angular components for your component under `dashboard/items`.
 The 'view' component should be named `dashboard-item-<type>.component.ts` and the 'edit' component should be named `dashboard-item-<type>-edit.component.ts`.
-5. To receive dashboard updates you need to have your component subscribing to the `dashboardEmitter` emitter of `DashboardService`.
+5. The value targeting your component will be available in `lastMessage` variables.
+If you want your component to also receive real-time notification when that value changes (e.g. to perform a manual action 'on change') you can have your component subscribing to the `lastMessageEmitter` emitter.
 Check existing components for examples on how to do this.
 6. Update `dashboard-view.component.html` to include your component in the `ngxMasonryItem` div.

 ### Backend